weaveworks-guides/weave-net-legacy/weave-scope/README.md

 Once Weave Scope is launched in your browser, an immediate overview of the infrastructure are split up by views which include: Processes, Containers and Hosts.
 And if you were running this app in an orchestrator, an additional view also appears.
 If the app is running in Kubernetes Pods appear and if you are running in ECS then Tasks appears.

+In addition to these views, if you are using Weave Net, you can also view your container network and any associated metrics.

-The Weave Scope view is presented in an order with clients generally placed above servers.
+In Graph mode, the Weave Scope view is presented in an order with clients generally placed above servers.
 Read a Weave Scope view by going from top to bottom.

+Scope also provides a convenient Table mode as well which operates much like the UNIX `top` command and shows your running processes and containers by resource consumption.

 **An Overview of Application Layers:**![Weave Scope Overview of Application Layers](../images/weave-scope/weave-scope-application-layers.png)